Sizzling Pork Sisig

 - ✦Separate the face, ears, and cheek meat when boiling—ears need longer; face becomes tender when a fork pierces the cheek easily.

-- ✦Add Knorr pork or chicken seasoning to the boil water and again when you toss on the sizzling plate—restaurant depth without oversalting.
+- ✦Add Knorr to the boil water and again on the sizzling plate—restaurant depth without oversalting.

 - ✦Grill after boiling: charcoal is best.
-You want real char on the skin and ear edges, not just color from a pan.
+You want real char on the skin and ear edges, not just pan color.

-- ✦Lola's tip (rarely shared): a spoonful of Reno liver spread or plain liver spread folded in off heat gives sisig that savory, can't-quite-name-it richness—start with 2 tbsp and taste.
+- ✦Reno liver spread folded in off heat gives that savory richness—start with 2 tbsp and taste.

-- ✦The cast iron plate must be smoking hot before the mix hits—that's the sizzle.
+- ✦The cast iron plate must be smoking hot before the mix hits—that is the sizzle.

-- ✦Crack the egg on top at the table; mix in as you eat.
+- ✦Crack the egg at the table; mix the yolk in as you eat.
 Mayonnaise is modern optional, not traditional.

 Substitutions